psoloway/puppetlabs-tomcat/README.md

 #####`parent_service`

 Specifies which Service element this Realm element should nest under.
+Valid options: a string containing the name attribute of the Service.
 Default: 'Catalina'.

 #####`parent_engine`

-*Optional.* Specifies which Engine element this Realm should nest under.
+Specifies which Engine element this Realm should nest under.
 Valid options: a string containing the name attribute of the Engine.
 Default: 'Catalina'.

 #####`parent_host`

-*Optional.* Specifies which Host element this Realm should nest under.
+Specifies which Host element this Realm should nest under.
 Valid options: a string containing the name attribute of the Host.
+Default: undef.

 #####`parent_realm`

-*Optional.* Specifies which Realm element this Realm should nest under.
+Specifies which Realm element this Realm should nest under.
 Valid options: a string containing the className attribute of the Realm element.
+Default: undef.

 #####`additional_attributes`

-*Optional.* Specifies any further attributes to add to the Realm element.
+Specifies any further attributes to add to the Realm element.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: {}.

 #####`attributes_to_remove`

-*Optional.* Specifies any attributes to remove from the Realm element.
+Specifies any attributes to remove from the Realm element.
 Valid options: an array of '< attribute >' => '< value >' pairs.
+Default: [].

 ####tomcat::config::server::service

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`class_name`

-*Optional.* Specifies the Java class name of a server implementation to use.
+Specifies the Java class name of a server implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/service.html#Common_Attributes).
 Valid options: a string containing a Java class name.
+Default: undef.

 #####`class_name_ensure`